November 20, 2020

 Often you’ll find the company has their designers acquiring five-star reviews BEFORE the cabinets have even been shipped, received, or inspected.

 These are reviews that are gathered with deceptive intent.
 Here’s how it works.
 The designer has been trained to ask for a good review.
 It goes something like this: “It has been great working with you Doug!
 Can you please do me a favor?..
 It really helps me a lot when my manager reads reviews about me.
-Can you go to this link______ and leave a five-star review with my name in it?”
+Can you leave a five-star review with my name in it?”

 The Customer Just Wants to Help

 The customer has enjoyed working with the designer, they’ve connected, and they want to help.
 So they leave a five star review.
 Here’s the problem.
 Half of their order shows up, they reach out to Sally and she doesn’t respond for five days.

 She eventually let’s them know that the order fulfillment team will be in contact soon.
 It does not happen.
 So he keeps calling and eventually finds out his order is back ordered and will not be in for two more weeks.
 Their kitchen is demolished, they’re doing dishes in the bathtub, Mama’s wondering if she married the right man, and they’ve ended up having a one star experience!

 Is this always the case?
 Nope.
 But it sure does happen a lot.
 Do you want to be one of those stories?
 I didn’t think so.

 So keep reading through those five-star reviews.
 The ones that are a part of this strategy will be pretty easy to spot now.
 And guess what else you’ll start finding when you read through them?
 One, two, three, and four star reviews.
 These are the ones that typically come in organically AFTER they’ve received their cabinets and have gone through the real purchasing process.

 There are MANY working parts in this industry.
 That is why it is essential to read reviews that are written about the entire process.